ipchama/dhammer/README.md

 Dhammer can act as a "local" DHCP client broadcasting packets, or it can simulate a DHCP relay, allowing you to test DHCP servers outside of your local network and also to avoid any potential broadcast-storm safeguards your router might have.

-It's also possible to have dhammer bind any assigned IPs to the loopback and handle ARP requests.
+It's also possible to have dhammer bind any assigned IPs to the loopback and handle ARP requests, including responding to ARPs with a generated MAC address instead of the actual MAC of the interface sending the original DHCP requests.

 ## Getting Started